New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 If you’re looking to shop on your trip to Portsmouth, don’t miss the Kittery Outlets.
 These shops are in Kittery, technically in southern Maine, just over the border from Portsmouth.

 There are tons of stores at the Kittery Outlets worth checking out for a great deal.
-Stores are open from 10:00 AM until 7:00 PM and there are 88 stores total.
+Stores are open daily but may have differing hours.
 It’s perfect for school shopping, retail therapy, or killing time.
 You’ll definitely leave with more than you need but for a good price!

 While in Portsmouth if you have extra time, you should consider visiting Rye.
 This beautiful Seacoast town is only about a 15-minute drive from Portsmouth, featuring gorgeous views and amazing mansions.